 Somatics Foundations for Q/T & BIPOC Practitioners

-is a 30 hour in-person skills-based course grounded in Generative Somatics’ methodology.
-This course is for practitioners who are queer and/or trans and/or BIPOC, and will develop practitioners’ abilities to introduce somatic practices in their client work.
-Over the course of 10 weeks, participants will explore somatic theory, witness and participate in demonstrations of somatic skills, practice with one another, and deepen their embodied capacity to offer somatic work.
+This course is for practitioners who are queer and/or trans and/or BIPOC, and will develop practitioners’ abilities to introduce somatic practices to support clients to regenerate a felt sense of safety.
+The course is skills-based, grounded in Generative Somatics’ methodology.
+In this course, participants will explore somatic theory, witness and participate in demonstrations of somatic skills, practice with one another, and deepen their embodied capacity to offer somatic work.

-• Practices for returning to a felt sense of self under conditions of pressure.
+Practices for returning to a felt sense of center under conditions of pressure.

 Where: In-person, at a location near Cambie & Broadway in Vancouver